andyli/blog/content/posts/2009/2009-07-14_simulating-atomic-model-of-metal-by-box2dflash.md

 When all the atoms stop moving, a single still of the metal structure will be formed.

-The atoms are only drawn on the screen when it is sleeping (ie. no movement).
+The atoms are only drawn on the screen when it is sleeping (i.e.. no movement).
 It can save some time from not rendering them in each frame.

 <span style="color: #ff0000;">caution:</span> The browser will freeze